 As such, ESD design engineers have a "ESD design window".
 Never let the ESD circuit trigger when VDD < normal, but always trigger the ESD circuit before VDD > breakdown of circuit.

-A circuit that can sometimes be used, if the ESD design window is not too small, is the Grounded-Gate-NMOS in Figure 10.
+A circuit that can sometimes be used, if the ESD design window is not too small, is the Grounded-Gate-NMOS in the figure below.